MfellnerDev/ClassRegister/README.md

 # ClassRegister
 !
-This isn't finished yet, just wait.
+The program and the UML diagram are neither finished yet so please shut.

 A ClassRegister with many classes, Objects usw. - Documentation's coming soon ...

 # UML